sapegin/eslint-config-tamia/Readme.md

 ## Code style at a glance

-- Tab indentation.
+- ~~Tab indentation.~~
 - Single-quotes.
 - Semicolons.
 - Declare variables just before their first usage.
-- Multiple variable statements.
+- Multiple variable statements over multiple variable in a single statement.
 - Make `const`, not `var`.
 - Use `===` and `!==` over `==` and `!=`.
 - Return early.